 PSU High School Innovation Challenge

-Registration now open for Innovation Challenge 2015!
+Join us for the PSU Innovation Challenge 2015!

 College scholarships.
 Students who participate in the PSU High School Innovation Challenge are eligible to receive a one-time $1,000 scholarship to attend the Maseeh College of Engineering and Computer Science at PSU.
 Learn more.